Wedding Photography at Bristol Register Office/Old Council House

 Emotive Congratulations Shots

 After the confetti, your guests will naturally want to congratulate you – a time when your photographer tries to be in all places at once to get a series of dynamic shots of you and your nearest and dearest hugging and kissing and laughing together.
-This is such a special time, and Bristol Register Office with Corn Street outside provides the perfect backdrop.
+This is a special time, and the Bristol Register Office with Corn Street outside provides the perfect backdrop.

 A picture paints a thousand words – and this one of their son caught in the middle of a family hug is a memory to cherish for a lifetime.